carecodeconnect/jhana-dev/README.md

 To download a speech-to-text model for the first time:

 - `cd audio`
-- `whisper voice-to-clone.wav --language English --model tiny.en`
+- `whisper voice-to-clone.wav --language English --model small.en`

 This should create several transcriptions as text files in the current directory.